ekaputra07/giFTP/README.md

 More thing to do:

  * Automate to detect the current GIT head ID, to avoid set it manually when initialize giFTP for the first time.
- * Automatically change commit ID to latest commit ID when finished uploading changes, so in the next update command, all will run smoothly and no more manual config set.
+ * Add a way to store FTP password more securely.